ShayanAliAbbasi/Semester-Projects/README.md

 # Semester-Projects
-This repository includes my semester projects for bachelors degree in software engineering
+This repository includes my semester projects for bachelors of science degree in software engineering